 Watch what is on your Plate

 There are times when you may find it hard to keep fulfilling your promises for various reasons.
 For instance, you may have promised your boss to get a certain project done by a certain deadline, but other work commitments got in the way.
-Under such circumstances, you should consider negotiating with your boss for a lesser workload, or a later deadline to get the project done.
+Under such circumstances, you should consider negotiating with your boss for a lesser workload or a later deadline to get the project done.

 It’s not that straightforward all the time, so you will definitely have to weigh your options and prioritize.
-The bottom-line is, don’t promise what you probably can’t deliver!
+The bottom line is, don’t promise what you probably can’t deliver!

-5. Be a team Player: Volunteer
+5. Be a Team Player: Volunteer

 First, make sure that you can cope with your own workload first before offering to help.
-Secondly, suffice to say that you should assume a secondary role especially when decisions are to be made.
+Secondly, suffice to say that you should assume a secondary role, especially when decisions are to be made.
 You should not assume responsibility for another person’s job.

-Also be advised that when you offer your help too often, your colleagues might take this for granted and pass their work to you.
+Also, be advised that when you offer your help too often, your colleagues might take this for granted and pass their work to you.
 You should know when to draw the line to make sure that you only help them when they are drowning in their work, not when they still have time to chat with the receptionist.
 One thing you can look forward to with this approach is that when you need help yourself, you know who you can turn to.

-6. Be a team Player: Stay Upbeat
+6. Be a Team Player: Stay Upbeat

 When morale is low in the office, everyone’s dragging their feet to work every morning.
 Work productivity drops, and complaints get louder day by day.
 If there could only be a person who turns up for work on time every day, who gives his best in his job, doesn’t complain, keeps everyone motivated with his positivity, subconsciously inspiring and lifting the spirits of even those who’ve only heard about him, he would be the life of the office.

 Now, imagine if you are that person.
 You will be that shining beacon of light in times of chaos for others to look up to.
 You’ll ‘lighten’ up your working environment.
 For this to work, you need to have a positive attitude at work.
 Not only does positivity give you the energy to perform your best at work, it also distinguishes you from the rest of the crowd.
-You’ll not only impress the boss, you can impress everyone in the office.
+You’ll not only impress the boss, but you can also impress everyone in the office.

 7. Be a leader: Fight for your Staff

 If you’re managing a group of people under you, note that your boss will assess you with a different yardstick.
-As the leader and decision maker of the group, you represent your team when dealing with higher authority aka the boss.
+As the leader and decision maker of the group, you represent your team when dealing with higher authority, aka the boss.

-You have a greater say than your subordinates when it comes to requesting for things important to the well-being of your staff.
+You have a greater say than your subordinates when it comes to requests for things important to the well-being of your staff.
 This is where you can impress your boss and make your team members look up to you.

 Be a part of the Team

-Whether it is about turning away unnecessary workload for your team, or about getting a larger chunk of the resources or more benefits for your people, showing that you care enough to act on their behalf would earn you valuable points as a leader.
+Whether it is about turning away unnecessary workload for your team or about getting a larger chunk of the resources or more benefits for your people, showing that you care enough to act on their behalf would earn you valuable points as a leader.
 And in return, your staff would prefer to remain under your care and supervision and will deliver and perform better.

-Fight for your staff and in return, they will fight for you.
+Fight for your staff, and in return, they will fight for you.
 And that’s how you impress your boss and become invaluable to the organization.